patschi/sinusbot-tools/README.md

   - Version
   - Performs ts3client checks
   - Some configuration pre-checks
+  - Autostart script checks
-  - Checks if bot plugin is installed to ts3client
+  - Checks if bot plugin is installed in ts3client
   - Checks LogLevel
-  - Checks youtube-dl and installed version
+  - Checks youtube-dl and the installed version
   - Installed bot scripts (filenames only)
   - Checks if all required OS packages got installed

 **Requirements:**
  * Operating Systems: Debian, Ubuntu
+   - (Any other OS are not supported yet.
+Feel free to contribute.)
  * Installed Packages: `bc binutils coreutils lsb-release util-linux`
    - Install: `apt-get install bc binutils coreutils lsb-release util-linux`
    - (Most packages are already pre-installed by default on the most systems.)